rgvieiraoficial/heather-aI-server/README.md

 ### Create the environment variables.

-Create a copy of the .env.example file and rename it to .env.docker.
+Create a copy of the .env.example file and rename it to .env.local.

-Content of the .env file:
+Content of the .env.local file:

 ```bash
 #Server Port